stripe/stripe-ios/StripeIdentity/README.md

 The Stripe Identity iOS SDK makes it quick and easy to verify your user's identity in your iOS app.
 We provide a prebuilt UI to collect your user's ID documents, match photo ID with selfies, and validate ID numbers.

-> Access to the Identity Android SDK is currently limited to beta users.
+> Access to the Identity iOS SDK is currently limited to beta users.
 If you're interested in trying it out, please send an email to <identity-mobile-sdk-beta@stripe.com>.
 We'll work with  you to see how we can help you implement Stripe Identity in your mobile app.

 # Table of contents